Who is a Data Protection Officer?

 DPO Requirements and job description

-- Knowledge of data protection legislation, particularly GDPR and alike national laws
+- Knowledge of data protection legislation, particularly GDPR and similar national laws

 Which tools does a DPO need?

-It is a company’s responsibility to ensure that the DPO can do her or his job efficiently.
+It is a company’s responsibility to ensure that the DPO can do the job efficiently.